Introduction: The Foundations of Germanic Warfare

 Case Study: The Battle of Teutoburg Forest (9 AD)

 Before the attack, Arminius had to convince the elders of each tribe to break their fragile peace with Rome.
 This required careful persuasion.
 Some elders, like Segestes, opposed the rebellion and even tried to betray Arminius.
 Yet enough elders sided with him to form a large, coordinated force that used the difficult terrain of the Kalkriese pass to destroy the Romans.
+In secret councils, the elders planned the logistics of hiding thousands of warriors in the forest, coordinating the signal to attack, and ensuring that the various tribal contingents did not fall into inter-clan arguments.
 After the victory, elders helped manage the distribution of spoils and captives, and they guided the subsequent defensive strategy against Roman punitive expeditions under Germanicus (14–16 AD).

 Evolution Over Time: From Tribal Assemblies to Warband Kings

 In this later period, the role of the tribal elders gradually diminished.
 The thing still met, but decisions were increasingly made by the king and his war band.
 Roman subsidies and the influx of gold and weaponry strengthened the king’s ability to reward followers directly, reducing dependence on the traditional clan elders.
-Nevertheless, the ideal of consulting wise men persisted well into the early medieval period, as seen in the Germanic law codes that often require the consent of “the best men” (meliores) for certain actions.
+A king could now maintain a permanent retinue of thousands, funded by Roman tribute or trade, making him less reliant on the voluntary service of free warriors that elders could mobilize.
+Nevertheless, the ideal of consulting wise men persisted well into the early medieval period, as seen in the Germanic law codes that often require the consent of “the best men” (meliores) for certain actions, such as declaring war or enacting new laws.

 Conclusion: The Legacy of Germanic Council-Based Warfare